Skip to main content

 • Deep cleaning required to return the unit to its original state

-Regardless of deductions, landlords must return the remaining deposit and an itemized list of deductions within 21 days after the tenant moves out.
+Regardless of deductions, California landlords must return any remaining portion of the security deposit and provide an itemized statement of deductions within 21 days after the tenant moves out.
+Landlords must also include receipts or invoices for any repair costing more than $125, or a good‑faith estimate if the work is not yet completed.

 Rent Control Laws in California